Swethaalagu/week7/README.md

 # PacMen Project

-In this exercise is to create a pacman on demand (button click) and move these pacmen across the page.
+In this project is to create a pacman on demand (button click) and move these pacmen across the page.

 ## Steps to Run the Project